Do you feel anxious or fearful about your dental care? Are you avoiding the dentist due to your dental anxiety and fear?

 Will IV sedation make me feel nauseous?

 IV sedation is less likely to induce nausea than other sedation options.
-However, should you become nauseous after your procedure we can prescribe an anti-nausea medication for your comfort.
-If you have previously experienced nausea after being sedated please inform Dr. Cook before your procedure.
+However, should you become nauseous after your procedure, we can prescribe an anti-nausea medication for your comfort.
+Please inform Dr. Cook before your procedure if you have previously experienced nausea from sedation.

 Will I feel anything with IV sedation?

 IV sedation offers the “deepest” conscious sedation for anxious patients.
 Once sedated, you will not feel any discomfort and may have little to no memory of the treatment.
-Dr. Cook will monitor your vital signs and make adjustments to the IV drip as needed to ensure your physical comfort and safety throughout your procedure.
+Your safety and comfort are our top priority.
+During your procedure, Dr. Cook will carefully monitor you and adjust the IV as needed.